sara-sabr/ITStrategy/_pages/en/home.md

 If you would like to suggest new topics or adjustments to existing ones, as well as new reference sources (e.g.,articles, studies, official documents), **[contact us](contact-us.html)** and let us know about your thoughts and ideas.

-> “Good strategy is design, and design is about fitting various pieces together so they work as a coherent whole.”<br/>- Richard P. Rumelt
+> “Good strategy is design, and design is about fitting various pieces together so they work as a coherent whole.”\
+\- Richard P. Rumelt